 - What if my circumstances change?

-This section covers payment options; information about your invoice pack, when you will receive your invoice pack, what to do if you don’t agree with your invoice and what happens if you don’t pay your invoice on time.
+This section covers payment options; provides information about your invoice pack, when you will receive your invoice pack, what to do if you don’t agree with your invoice and what happens if you don’t pay your invoice on time.

 Experience rating is a system of modifying a business’s ACC Work levy based on its claims history.